 Hitting, kicking, choking, and other forms of violence are the first things that come to mind when the subject of domestic abuse arises.
 This is called domestic violence or physical abuse.
 Although violence receives a large portion of the attention when it comes to domestic abuse, it is not the only type of abuse that a person can endure.
 Some types of abuse occur without the abuser ever laying a hand on the victim.
 Emotional abuse is a type of abuse where a person uses words to control or frighten their partner.
 It may also involve forced isolation, and destroying the victim’s belongings.
 Sexual abuse is abuse in which a person forces sexual activity on a partner against her or his will.
-Sexual abuse often goes hand-in-hand with domestic violence.
+Sexual abuse such as spousal rape may go hand-in-hand with domestic violence.
 Economic abuse is when a person attempts to control a partner by controlling all finances, what a person is allowed to wear, the home, the food that enters the home, etc.

 - Abuse Hurts – Types of Abuse: When clicked this link opens up a page about abuse on the University of Michigan website.
 The page explains the different types of domestic abuse.